Orienting Words

 He’s a relative, but a distant relative

 Close is a realizing operator (id., p.
-147) “they are close relatives” is co-oriented with “they are relatives”, towards conclusions such as “they know each other well”.
-They are situated as follows on the corresponding argument scale:
+147) “They are close relatives” is co-oriented with “They are relatives”, towards conclusions such as “They know each other well”.
+They are located on the corresponding argument scale as follows:

 Distant is a de-realizing operator.
-The sentence “he is a distant relative of mine”:
+The sentence “He is a distant relative of mine”:

-— can be oriented towards “we don’t know each other well”, i.e., it has an opposite orientation to “he is a relative of mine”.
+— can be oriented towards “We don’t know each other well”, i.e., it has an opposite orientation to “He is a relative of mine”.